 Flipkart, now acquired by Walmart, is one of India’s biggest eCommerce marketplaces.
 Founded in 2007 by Sachin Bansal and Binny Bansal, it has since expanded to over 80 different categories, making it a one-stop shop for buying anything from apparel to books, electronics, two-wheelers, and home appliances.

-In 2022, Flipkart also entered the Non-Fungible Tokens (NFT) and Web3 segment and also has several options to buy digital products.
+In 2022, Flipkart also entered the Non-Fungible Tokens (NFT) and Web3 segment and offers several options for buying digital products.

 Types of eCommerce websites available

 Flipkart primarily operates as a business-to-consumer (B2C) eCommerce platform.
-It hosts a variety of sellers, ranging from individual sellers to established retailers.
+It hosts various sellers, from individual sellers to established retailers.
 The platform focuses on retail sales rather than hosting separate eCommerce websites for businesses.

 Cons